malluce/swt1-tut/README.md

 # swt1-tut
-Slides for my SWT1 Tutorial as .tex and .pdf files.
+Repository containing material for my tutorial in "Softwaretechnik 1" i held in Summer Term 2017 and i am currently holding at Summer Term 2018 at Karlsruhe Institute of Technology (KIT).
-The .tex files are located in the root directory while the .pdf files can be found in output/tutX. (where X is between 0 and 6)
+You can find the PDF files in the tutX/ subdirectories.
+If you are interested, the .tex files are located in the root directory.